jackjliew/ai-openscale/getting-started.md

 ### View explainability for a model transaction
 {: #gs-viewextx}

-1. Select the **View biased transactions** button from the charts for the data you monitored.
+1. Click the **View transactions** button from the charts for the data you monitored.

     ![View transactions](images/view_transactions.png)

-1. A list of transactions that contributed to bias for the past hour is shown.
-Click the **Explain** link for one of the transaction IDs.
+1. A list of transactions that contributed to bias for the past hour displays.
+To view a more detailed explanation of a particular transaction, from the **ACTION** column, click **Explain**.

     ![Transaction list](images/transaction_list_cr.png)

-1. You will see an explanation of how the model arrived at its conclusion, including how confident the model was, the factors that contributed to the confidence level, and the columns that were fed to the model.
+1. An explanation of how the model arrived at its conclusion displays.
+This explanation includes how confident the model was, the factors that contributed to the confidence level, and the columns that were fed to the model.

     ![View Transaction](images/view_transaction1.png)